Crazy World | Chords + Lyrics

 | G (IV) | G | D (I) | D (Dadd9) |

-This is best described using TAB (here’s that part of the lesson: Crazy World – Guitar Lesson with TAB).
+The Dadd9 appears as part of a chord riff, moving between D, Dadd9, and back to D. This is best explained with TAB (see the lesson: Crazy World – Guitar Lesson with TAB).

-On the original recording, there are two guitars but the riff can be incorporated with the strumming so you can play Crazy World on just one acoustic guitar throughout.
+On the original recording, two guitars are used, but the riff can be incorporated into strumming, allowing you to play Crazy World on a single acoustic guitar.

-The verse chords are very similar to the chorus, but not identical.
-Instead of chord IV (a G chord) we stay on the II, adding a min7 extension, like this:
+The verse chords are similar to the chorus but with a subtle change.
+Instead of moving to IV (G), the progression stays on II (Em), adding a min7 extension:

 | D (I) | D | Em (II) | Em |